Roadhouse (premises): Great Britain

-North America
+Northern America

 The "roadhouse" or "road house" acts as a restaurant, serving meals, especially in the evenings.
 It has a bar serving beer or hard liquor and features music, dancing, and sometimes gambling.
 Most roadhouses are located along highways or roads in rural areas or on the outskirts of towns.
 Early roadhouses provided lodging for travelers, but with the advent of faster means of transport than walking, horseback riding, or horse-drawn carriages, few now offer rooms to let.
 Roadhouses have a slightly disreputable image, similar to honky tonks.
 This type of roadhouse has been portrayed in movies such as Road House (1948), The Wild One (1953), Easy Rider (1969), and Road House (1989).

 Historically, roadhouses sprang up when significant numbers of people began to move to the frontier.
 In Western Canada they were known as stopping houses.
 From the 1890s in Alaska and the Yukon, beginning with the gold rush, roadhouses were checkpoints where dog drivers (mushers, or dog sledders), horse-driven sleighs, and people on snowshoes, skis, or walking would stop overnight for shelter and a hot meal.
 Remains of a Klondike Gold Rush roadhouse can be seen today south of Carmacks, Yukon, along the Klondike Highway.
 One built in 1902 is the Black Rapids Roadhouse; another still operating is Rika's Landing Roadhouse.